Making A Difference in Our County

 Agriculture and Natural Resources

-Personnel made more than 4,500 agriculture-related educational contacts in the community.
+Agriculture and Natural Resources personnel made more than 5,200 educational contacts in the community.
 These contacts were made in a wide variety of settings from teaching gardening classes, such as the popular “Free Monthly Gardening Class” series held at the Athens-Clarke County Library, to civic group presentations, “Ask a Master Gardener” booths at farmers markets, home site visits and informational exhibits and activities at local events.
-More than 19,000 issues of Shades of Green, the Athens-Clarke County Extension monthly gardening newsletter, was distributed to more than 1,700 community members.
-More than 170 Athens-Clarke County Master Gardener Extension Volunteers contributed 13,000 hours at UGA demonstration gardens, the State Botanical Garden of Georgia and Athens-Clarke County school gardens.
-Two Plant a Row for the Hungry vegetable gardens produced more than 4,100 pounds of fresh produce for local food banks.
-With the supervision of Extension staff, Master Gardener Extension Volunteers answered more than 600 phone calls, emails and in-person questions from the community.
+More than 19,000 issues of Shades of Green, the Athens-Clarke County Extension monthly gardening newsletter, were distributed to more than 1,980 community members.
+More than 170 Athens-Clarke County Master Gardener Extension Volunteers contributed more than 11,000 hours at UGA demonstration gardens, the State Botanical Garden of Georgia and Athens-Clarke County school gardens.
+Two Plant a Row for the Hungry vegetable gardens produced more than 5,000 pounds of fresh produce for local food banks.
+With the assistance and supervision of Athens-Clarke County Extension employees, Master Gardeners answered more than 600 phone calls, emails and in-person questions from the community.
 These questions covered home vegetable gardening, ornamental and landscape plantings, turf information, pest control recommendations and plant, insect and disease identification.